Yandex Cloud

 • Getting started

-• Create a network with a subnet
+• Create a network and a subnet

 • Register a domain zone and add a certificate